mark-watson/Clojure-AI-Book/manuscript/kgn.md

 I copied the code from the last chapter into this project to save readers from needing to **lein install** the project in the last chapter.
 We won't look at that code again here.

 This example is contained in several source files.
 We will start at the low-level code in **sparql.clj**.
 You can edit lines 10-11 if you want to change which SPARQL libraries and endpoints you want to use.
 There are utility functions for using DBPedia (lines 13-20), the free version of GraphDB (lines 22-35), and a top level function **sparql-endpoint** that can be configured to use the options you can change in lines 10-11.
 I have a top level wrapper function **sparql-endpoint** so the remainder of the example works without modification with all options.
-Lines 52-57 is a small man function to facilitate working with this file in isolation.
+Lines 52-57 is a small main function to facilitate working with this file in isolation.

 {lang="clojure",linenos=on}
 ~~~~~~~~